dwgb93/TEI_WildfireSpread/README.md

 | Random Forest    | **39.72***  | 26.18	  | 20.67	  |
 | Neural Network    | 32.20   | **46.28*** | **29.27*** |

-Table: * denotes the value is better than the baseline and the **boldened** values represent the overall best model.
+Table: * denotes the value is SOTA and the **boldened** values represent the overall best model.

 The logistic regression and random forest models lacked spatial awareness of how fire spreads.
 Similar to a feed forward neural network, they treat each 1x1 km sample as independent.
 This means, if wind is coming from the north, these algorithms have no information on whether there is fire is north of you.
 As such, they are unable to accurately predict whether the fire will spread to you or not, instead predicting that the fire will persist in its current location.
 These models can work as a baseline, but they are not very helpful.